bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 Data Class Editor
 -----------------

-The |axon-ivy| Data Class editor lets you configure the process data objects of |axon-ivy|.
+The Axon Ivy Data Class editor lets you configure the process data objects of Axon Ivy.
 The process data is the data that **flows** through your processes.
 It represents the state of the respective process.

 Use this editor to add new data fields to your process data class, to